 We read a lot.
 We listened to Focus on the Family and cried at some of the broadcasts.
-We stumbled onto a book about building family traditions and memories.
+One book we stumbled upon was about building family traditions and memories.
 One of those ideas was the family vacation.

-For instance, my wife remembered taking a family trip to Estes Park, Colorado when she was in junior high.
+For instance, my wife remembered taking a family trip to Estes Park, Colorado, when she was in junior high.
 Their family didn’t take a lot of trips, so it was a big highlight for them.
-So even before we had kids, we took our first trip to Estes Park.
+So even before we had kids, we took our first trip to Estes Park in the Rocky Mountains.

 It was magical.